V3RON/react-pointer-down-ios-bug/README.md

 2. Open in iOS browser
 3. Click on the button
 4. Notice that event handler is not called
-5. Remove `display: contents` and reload
+5. Click on `Fix by adding fake listener`
 6. Notice that event handler is now called.
+7. Reload, remove `display: contents`, reload again
+8. Click on the button
+9. Notice that event handler is now called.

 ## Probable cause